 Rowland Hall is proud to offer a robust summer internship program that helps students explore careers through practical experiences.
 Established in 2013—originally as a senior job shadow program called Project 12—our internship program exposes Rowland Hall sophomores, juniors, and seniors to a variety of workplaces and encourages them to apply classroom learning to real-world tasks.

-Rowland Hall's internship program is made possible by community partners, many of whom are passionate about involving students in their projects and research, instead of expecting them to simply observe.
-Our internship participants spend at least one summer month working with these professionals and, thanks to their generosity, learn new professional skills, gather information about fields of interest, and conquer workplace dilemmas—experiences that help them embody our school’s mission of leading ethical and productive lives.
+Rowland Hall's internship program is made possible by community partners, many of whom are passionate about involving students in their projects and research instead of expecting them to simply observe.
+Our internship participants spend at least one summer month working with these professionals and, thanks to their generosity, learn new skills, gather information about fields of interest, and conquer workplace dilemmas—experiences that help them embody our school’s mission of leading ethical and productive lives.

-Upper School English and publications teacher Dr. Laura Johnson manages Rowland Hall’s internship program, and works closely with professionals across the Salt Lake community to match mentors to students’ interests, whether they wish to shadow a physician or a pastry chef.
+Upper School English and publications teacher Dr. Laura Johnson manages Rowland Hall’s internship program and works closely with professionals across the Salt Lake community to match mentors to students’ interests, whether they wish to shadow a physician or a pastry chef.

 Sarv Raafati ’18 interns with Dr. Emil Cheng learning at Utah Spine Medicine conducting MRIs and interpreting the results.